 Furnished textbooks, library books, athletic uniforms and equipment are the student's responsibility.
 If school property issued to the student is lost or damaged, the student will be expected to pay for replacement.
-Even if the item is stolen - the student is responsible for it.
+Even if the item is stolen - the student is ultimately responsible.
 Until payment is received, whether in the current or subsequent year(s), students may not participate in any extracurricular activity or attend school events other than regular classes.
 Under Arizona law, parents are liable for damage done to school property by their children.
-A pupil who cuts, defaces, or otherwise damages any school property may be suspended from school.
-That student's parents will be charged for such damage.
-Take pride in your school.
-Help make this school the nicest campus in Chandler.
+A pupil who cuts, defaces, or otherwise damages any school property may be suspended from school, and that student's parent/guardian will be charged for such damage.
+Please take pride in your school, and participate in taking care of your CUSD campus.